Beauty 101: How To Layer Your Skincare – The Right Way

-After each skincare layer, give your skin time to absorb the product, this will also mean when you’re layering your products they won’t pill – those tiny little balls you get when you’ve used too much product.
-Work your skincare into your morning and evening routine, so brush your teeth between steps, give your makeup sponge a wash, whatever you’re doing that will give your skin a little extra time to absorb products in between steps.
+After each skincare layer, give your skin time to absorb the product; this should also help prevent products from pilling – those tiny little balls you get when you’ve used too much product.
+Work your skincare into your morning and evening routine; brush your teeth between steps, give your makeup sponge a wash, whatever you’re doing that will give your skin a little extra time to absorb products between steps.

 How to Layer Your Skincare Products Like a Pro

 Cleansing should remove any makeup or dirt from your skin while also adding a burst of hydration, and if you wear makeup, you should definitely be double cleansing.
 To double cleanse, start with a cleansing oil (the most nourishing, effective, and gentle way to remove makeup), then use a water-based cleanser as your second step.
 It sounds extra, but it will make sure there’s absolutely no makeup or dirt on your skin before you continue the rest of your routine.